 Kathy Humann currently owns 2 house cats ( or do they own her?).
 Lucy is a sweet girl that came from our Avoca Vet Clinic and had been found in an abandoned trailer full of fleas and starving.
 Jasper is the newest member of the family and was found with his mama and brother in a barn outside of Walnut.
-Mrs. Gray and Zeva has taken up residence on Kathy's porch. they are loved by all who follow our Facebook Page.
-Kathy is married and a mom of four and grandmother of eight!
+Several years ago, original WIFCAP kitty, Mrs. Gray and her daughter, Zeva migrated to Kathy's porch. they are loved by all who follow our Facebook Page.
+Kathy is married to Larry,and a mom of four, grandmother of eight and recently a great grandmother to a sweet little girl!
 She has "retired" from bookkeeping positions, professional quilting and Bed and Breakfast hosting!
-Kathy is Pres/Ex Director of Western Iowa's Feral and Homeless Cat Program and also serves as treasurer.
+Kathy is Founder, Vice President of Western Iowa's Feral and Homeless Cat Program.
+Her main duties these days is social media and fundraising.

 Kathy explains why she is involved with WIFCaP: " I have to admit that I feel like I was a bit